 HIV.
 Engagement.
 Adherence.
 Together

-Peers serve in various roles as part of care teams in medical and social service settings, working to improve and enhance the lives of those living with HIV.
-Peer education can take place in small groups or through individual contact in a variety of settings such as churches, community-based organizations, clinics, hospitals, on the street, in a shelter, or wherever people gather.
-Peers may also be involved in community work such as outreach and education, participation on HIV advisory and planning council committees, and speakers’ bureaus.
+Our program serves in various roles as part of care teams in medical and social service settings, working to improve and enhance the lives of those living with HIV.
+Our education takes place in small groups or through individual contact in a variety of settings such as churches, community-based organizations, clinics, hospitals, on the street, in a shelter, or wherever people gather.
+Our peers are also involved in community work such as outreach and education, participation on HIV advisory and planning council committees, and speakers’ bureaus.

 What are Social Determinants?

 Social determinants of health are conditions in the environments in which people are born, live, learn, work, play, worship, and age that affect a wide range of health, functioning, and quality-of-life outcomes and risks.